Badisj/generative-ai-orchestration-cpg/ml-orchestration-properties-prediction/README.md

 ## Contact / Maintainers

 Repository owner: `Badisj` (see repository metadata).
 For questions about the dataset, experiments, or models, open an issue or contact the owner/maintainers directly.

----

-If you'd like, I can also:
-- add a `requirements.txt` capturing packages used by the notebook,
-- extract a minimal `inference.py` script to demonstrate batch inference against the `models/` directory,
-- or run through the notebook to list any missing dependencies.

-If you want any of those, tell me which one and I'll add it.